 Live Poker Strategy

-A poker tournament strategy is to simply try and not give these signals away – which takes practice.
+A poker tournament strategy is to simply try not to give these signals away, which takes practice.

 Slower-Paced Poker

 One big difference is that live games are much slower compared to online.
-This is because of the amount of time it takes to shuffle, deal the cards and collect and distribute the pots.
+This is due to the time it takes to shuffle, deal the cards, and collect and distribute the pots.
 Players also take their time when thinking over a move.

-Live poker is more of a social occasion: players like to talk, laugh, and enjoy themselves – this contrasts to the all-action nature of the online game.
+Live poker is more of a social occasion: players like to talk, laugh, and enjoy themselves – this contrasts with the all-action nature of the online game.

 A tournament poker strategy is to prepare for a live game accordingly: you may be sitting for a long time.
 Make sure you’ve had a filling, healthy meal, and perhaps get a workout in beforehand to ensure you don’t get itchy feet.